-No matter what your goals are – eating healthier, sleeping better, gaining strength, etc. – having a clear picture of them greatly increases your chance of success.
+No matter what your goals are – eating healthier, sleeping better, getting in shape, etc. – having a clear picture of them greatly increases your chance of success.
 Envisioning yourself at your goal is an extremely powerful motivator that can keep you on track when you lose your why.

 It’s easy to push things off for the future you to do, i.e. “the diet starts tomorrow”, but when you feel connected to that person, you’ll start making choices that make it easier for the future you instead of harder.

 Could you use some help creating goals that fit the future you’s lifestyle?
-If you’d like some guidance and accountability in taking that first step, my 4-Week Kickstarter health coaching program could be just what you need!
+If you’d like some guidance and accountability in taking that first step, Health Coaching just what you need!
 Shoot me an email and let’s chat about where you are and where you want to go!